mathewbaiju/MeetingNotesAgent/README.md

-# 🤖 MeetingNotesAgent - AI-Powered Automated Meeting Notes
+# 🤖 MeetingNotesAgent - AI-Powered Meeting Notes Workflow

+## 🎯 What This Repository Demonstrates

-Transform Zoom meeting recordings into professional meeting notes automatically using AI and MCP (Model Context Protocol) servers.
-Built for Technical Program Managers who want to eliminate manual meeting documentation work.
+This repository showcases a revolutionary AI-powered workflow that transforms Zoom meeting recordings into professional meeting notes automatically.
+While the Python implementation has been removed, this serves as a comprehensive guide and template for implementing AI-assisted meeting documentation using MCP (Model Context Protocol) servers.

-## 🚀 What's New - AI-Powered Workflow
+## 🚀 The Revolutionary Workflow

-### 🎯 **Revolutionary Change**: From Manual to Automated
+### 🎯 **From Manual to Automated**
 - **Before**: 2-3 hours of manual meeting note creation
 - **After**: 5 minutes of automated AI processing
 - **Output**: Professional, structured meeting notes with instant wiki page creation